gigamaster/ai-chatbot/README.md

 ## Model Providers

-Codemo AI-chatbot uses an AI Gateway to access multiple AI models optimized for code understanding through a unified interface.
+Codemo AI-chatbot uses an AI Gateway to access multiple AI models through a unified interface.
 The default configuration includes models with free tiers.

 ### AI Gateway Authentication

 You need to provide an AI Gateway API key by setting the provider `API_KEY` and endpoint URL `baseUrl`.
 This ensures that the AI Gateway can authenticate and connect to the appropriate services.

-**Optional**
+**AI Model**

-You can also switch to direct LLM providers like [OpenAI Codex](https://openai.com/blog/openai-codex), [Anthropic Claude Code](https://anthropic.com), and [other code-optimized models](https://ai-sdk.dev/providers/ai-sdk-providers) with just a few lines of code.
+You can switch to direct LLM providers like [OpenAI Codex](https://openai.com/blog/openai-codex), [Anthropic Claude Code](https://anthropic.com), and [other code-optimized models](https://ai-sdk.dev/providers/ai-sdk-providers) from the multi-modal frontend to access the best models for your specific needs.

 ## Running locally

-You will need to use pnpm:
+Using pnpm:

 1. Install the required dependencies: `pnpm install`
 2. Run the development server: `pnpm dev`